dashkite/genie/README.md

 ## Defining Tasks

 Define tasks in your `tasks/index.coffee` file.
+Note that Genie will also check `tasks/index.js` for task definitions.
+We like CoffeeScript, so you'll see that in examples below, but as long as Node can `require` the files referenced in index, Genie can run the defined functions.

 For example, here's a simple _hello, world_ task.